dcnu/lax-stats/README.md

 # Lacrosse Stats

-A comprehensive system for fetching, processing, and storing NCAA lacrosse game statistics from the NCAA API into a Supabase database.
+A system for fetching, processing, and storing NCAA lacrosse game statistics from the NCAA API into a PostgreSQL database.

 ## Overview

 This project automates the collection and processing of NCAA Division I men's lacrosse game data.
-It fetches game information from the NCAA API, processes individual game statistics, and stores the data in a normalized database structure with proper data quality controls.
+It fetches game information from the NCAA API, processes individual game statistics, and stores the data in a normalized database structure with quality controls.

 ## Features